 Open New man Page Windows from an Existing Terminal in OS X

-Mac OS X Lion’s Terminal includes a new feature that lets you quickly access new manual pages from any existing Terminal window.
-Right-click on a command or process name and select “Open man Page” from the contextual menu, this will create a new terminal window with the manual page of that command, outfitted in the lovely yellow man page theme.
+All you need to do is Right-click on a command or process name and select “Open man Page” from the contextual menu, this will create a new terminal window with the manual page of that command, outfitted in the lovely yellow man page theme.

 Because this is built into Terminal.app, the contextual menu exists when using a localhost terminal or when connected to remote servers, regardless of the host operating system.
 Because Mac OS X shares much of it’s underlying architecture with other flavors of UNIX, OS X will usually be able to find and launch relevant man pages even when connecting to another operating system.